 If you are enrolled in a CDPHP government program plan, such as Select Plan (Medicaid eligible recipients), we may disclose your PHI to a business associate to determine your eligibility for the plan or for additional public benefits.

 CDPHP may disclose your PHI to report information to state and federal agencies that regulate us such as the U.S. Department of Health and Human Services and where otherwise as required by federal, state, or local law.

 We are also allowed to disclose your PHI to a government agency authorized to oversee the health insurance system, such as for audits or to maintain our license.

-We may disclose your PHI for law enforcement purposes.
+We may disclose your PHI for certain law enforcement purposes.
 For example, we may give information to a law enforcement official for purposes of identifying or locating a suspect, fugitive, or material witness.

 We may use and/or disclose your PHI for research as permitted by and subject to federal law.

 We may share information relative to specialized government functions such as military, presidential protective services, national security, and intelligence activities.